ALjone/INF368-Final-Project/README.md

             - train_labeled_25.csv
             - train_labeled_50.csv

       - The unlabeled data must also have two columns, text and label.
-The label should be blank, although it doesn't really matter as long as it exists:
+The label should be "blank" or another another word indicating it is unlabeled, although it doesn't really matter as long as it exists:

             - train_unlabeled.csv